Shivangi1709/Shivangi1709/README.md

-# Hi there! 🌟
+# Hi there!👋

-I'm Shivangi👋, a Data Science student at University of Paris-Seine and University of Mauritius.
+I'm Shivangi🌟, a Data Science student at University of Paris-Seine and University of Mauritius.
 I'm also a passionate gamer who loves to play No Man's Sky and Stardew Valley.

 ## Skills